 Choosing the Pine Cone

-Ideally, the cone should be fairly open, but if the cones you have available are closed, you can place them in a warm oven (150-200 degrees Fahrenheit) for several minutes to allow them to dry out a bit and open more fully, but watch them carefully so they do not scorch.
+Ideally, the cone should be fairly open, but if the cones you have available are closed, you can place them in a warm oven (150-200 degrees Fahrenheit) for several minutes to allow them to dry out a bit and open more fully.
+But, be sure to watch them carefully, so they do not scorch.
 If you do warm the cones, allow them to cool completely before turning them into bird feeders.

-Pine cones can be collected below pine trees in the fall; cones that have fallen naturally are the best choice because they will be more open and familiar to birds.
-Do not use scented pine cones or any decorative cones that have been painted or glittered; the chemicals can be harmful to birds.
+Pine cones can be collected below pine trees in the fall.
+Cones that have fallen naturally are the best choice, because they will be more open and familiar to birds.
+Do not use scented pine cones or any decorative cones that have been painted or glittered, as those chemicals can be harmful to birds.

 In addition to the pine cone, you will need several other everyday materials:

-- String or Twine: A piece 8-10 inches long is best, but it can be longer if necessary for hanging.
-Yarn is another good option and can add a burst of color to the feeding area,
+- String or twine: A piece that is 8 to 10 inches long is best, but it can be longer if necessary for hanging.
+Yarn or ribbon is another good option and can add a burst of color to the feeding area,

-- Peanut Butter: Any brand or type of peanut butter can be used, either crunchy or smooth, and it can be past its best by date without any trouble.
-If peanut butter is not available, suet, lard or vegetable shortening is also suitable.
+- Peanut butter: Any brand or type of peanut butter can be used, either crunchy or smooth, and it can be past its best by date without any trouble.
+If peanut butter is not available, suet, lard, or vegetable shortening is also suitable.
 You can also use other nut butters, such as almond or hazelnut, but avoid sugar-free varieties that don't offer birds good energy.

 - Birdseed: A mixed birdseed is perfect for these feeders, or straight black oil sunflower seed is also a great option.
 Choose the seed that will best appeal to your specific backyard birds.
 Pieces of nuts or small bits of fruit can also be used and will help attract more species of birds to the feeder.

-- Shake or brush the pine cone lightly to remove any dirt or debris.
+Shake, tap, or brush the pine cone lightly to remove any dirt or debris.
 Trim off any loose scales that may break as the feeder is assembled.
 If the scales are tightly packed, removing a few will make more room for food.

-- Tie the string or twine around the feeder, placing it 2-3 rows of scales below the wider end of the cone with the scales overlapping the string to hold it securely in place.
+Tie the string or twine around the feeder, placing it two to three rows of scales below the wider end of the cone with the scales overlapping the string to hold it securely in place.
 The top of the string can be left open in order to tie it to a branch for hanging, or if it is long enough, the loop can be tied first.

-- Use the knife or spreader to coat the cone with a layer of peanut butter, as thick or thin as desired.
+Use the knife or spreader to coat the cone with a layer of peanut butter, as thick or thin as desired.
 Press some peanut butter between rows of scales, filling in larger gaps.
-If the peanut butter is too thick to spread well, it can be warmed up slightly to make it softer, but be sure to use a microwave safe container to heat it.
-Avoid overheating that will make the peanut butter too runny to adhere to the cone well.
+If the peanut butter is too thick to spread well, it can be warmed up slightly to make it softer, but be sure to use a microwave-safe container to heat it.
+Avoid overheating, which might make the peanut butter too runny to adhere to the cone.

-- Once the cone is completely coated with peanut butter, roll it in the birdseed in the shallow dish, pressing lightly to keep the seed adhered to the cone.
+Once the cone is completely coated with peanut butter, roll it in the birdseed in the shallow dish, pressing lightly to keep the seed adhered to the cone.
 Work the seed in between the rows of scales.
-Add larger seeds, nut pieces or fruit pieces if desired, pressing them firmly into the peanut butter so they are secure – the birds will have no trouble removing them!
+Add larger seeds, nut pieces, or fruit pieces if desired, pressing them firmly into the peanut butter so that they are secure.
+The birds will have no trouble removing them!

 If you want to make multiple pine cone bird feeders at once but don't want to hang them out simultaneously, they can easily be frozen for several weeks.
 The feeders do not need to be thawed before hanging, and freezing them first can help them stay firm in warmer temperatures.

-Before you know it, your new feeder will be a hotspot for chickadees, titmice, nuthatches, crossbills, woodpeckers and other birds, and because it is so easy to make, as soon as they've eaten all the treats off one cone, hang another for their hungry appetites!
+Before you know it, your new feeder will be a hotspot for chickadees, titmice, nuthatches, crossbills, woodpeckers, and other birds.
+Because it is so easy to make, as soon as the birds have eaten all the treats off one cone, hang another for their hungry appetites!